leonlinsx/minimal-mistakes/_posts/2020-01-18-newsletter-annual-review.md

 **Experimenting with paid weekly subscriber updates**

 Starting Jan 25 I'll be experimenting with paid weekly updates, in addition to the free monthly update.
-I'll elaborate below in the annual review section, and the main points are:
+I'll elaborate in the annual review section at the bottom of this email, and the main points are:

 - Pricing is $6/mth or $60/year.
 Early subscribers get a discount and lifetime pricing of $5/mth or $50/year
 - This gets you early, direct access to weekly content that will be shorter and more varied
 - The monthly content will remain free for as long as I keep writing

-If you like living life loosely and sending strangers stipends without even knowing further details, here's the paid subscription button:
+If you like living life loosely and don't need to know more before sending strangers stipends, here's the paid subscription button:

 And now, here's how we avoided boring people in 2019: